SamanKhalife/linux-Tutorial/Commands.md

 [uname help]()

-Displays the information about the system
+Displays the information about the system.

 ## . unexpand command

 [unexpand help]()

-Converts each spaces into tabs writing the produced output to the standard output
+Converts each spaces into tabs writing the produced output to the standard output.

 ## . uniq command